openbmc/openbmc/poky/documentation/kernel-dev/common.rst

 See the ":ref:`kernel-dev/common:using \`\`menuconfig\`\``" section for information on how to create a configuration file.

-Following is sample output from the :ref:`ref-tasks-kernel_configcheck` task:
+Here is sample output from the :ref:`ref-tasks-kernel_configcheck` task:

 .. code-block:: none